 A Royal residence since the time of William the Conqueror and the largest occupied castle in the world.
 It takes a good half day to visit the State Apartments, Queen Mary’s Dollhouse, St. George’s Chapel, and such.

 Open much of the year if the Royal family is not in the neighborhood, Sandringham House is a homey, rural 19th-century residence and traditional country estate that is on view.

 Here is regal country life, up close and personal.
-The home of the late Lord Mountbatten was a honeymoon retreat for Queen Elizabeth II and Prince Philip as well as Prince Charles and Princess Diana.
+The home of the late Lord Mountbatten was a honeymoon retreat for Queen Elizabeth II and Prince Philip as well as the then Prince Charles and Princess Diana.
 Broadlands remains among the most personal and livable of great country homes open to the public.

 Leeds Castle, Kent